LaVonte Dority

-LaVonte Dority (born October 28, 1991) is an American professional basketball player who last played for T71 Dudelange of the Total League.
+LaVonte Dority (born October 28, 1991) is an American former professional basketball player who last played for T71 Dudelange of the Total League.
+He is now the Recruiting & Player Development Coach of the Valparaiso Beacons men's basketball team.

 Professional career

 Den Helder Suns

 On July 15, 2017, Dority signed his first professional contract with the Den Helder Suns of the Dutch Basketball League (DBL).
 The team acquired Dority as it was looking for a player with "experience and a strong appearance."
 On February 15, 2018, Dority scored a season-high 33 points in an 85–83 win over BAL.
 As the starting point guard of Den Helder, he finished the 2017–18 season with Den Helder in the eight place of the regular season.
 Dority averaged 14.5 points and 2.8 assists over 30 games.

 Dutch Windmills

 On December 3, 2018, Dority was announced by Dutch club Dutch Windmills where he signed for the remainder of the 2018–19 season.
 On April 10, 2019, Windmills withdrew from the DBL due to its financial problems.